apache/mxnet/docs/tutorials/python/linear-regression.md

 model.score(eval_iter, metric)
 ```

-Finally, you can create your own metric and use it to evauate your model.
+We also can create a custom metric and use it to evauate the model.
 More
 information on metrics can be found [here](http://mxnet-test.readthedocs.io/en/latest/api/metric.html).

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->